A beauty consultant by profession, Jayne has been advising on correct skin and hair care, makeup, and other cosmetics

 Try a product like Laura Mercier’s Silk Creme long-wear foundation.
 It's an oil-free cream product with moisture-balancing properties and silk proteins.

-Silk proteins are amino acids that enable foundation to adhere to the skin, meaning you won't need to fix with powder, which can make your face feel dry and wrinkly when you’re hungover.
-Because it leaves a matte but luminous finish, you won't need powder to take off shine, either.
+Silk proteins are amino acids that enable foundation to adhere to the skin, meaning you won't need to fix it with powder, which can make your face feel dry and wrinkly when you’re hungover.
+Because it leaves a matte but luminous finish, you won't need powder to take off the shine, either.

 If you don't have Laura Mercier's Silk Creme foundation, you can achieve a comparable luminous finish by mixing four parts liquid foundation with one part illuminator.
 Something like Smashbox's Artificial Light Luminizing Lotion is a good choice.
 It lends a natural-looking glow and won't alter the color of your foundation.
 After applying, fix with the lightest dusting of translucent powder.